smiakchilo/aem-crash-course/lessons/2.11/part2.md

 )
 ```

-(Beware: there are two keys within `@Component`: `property` and `properties`.
+(<u>Beware</u>: There are two keys within `@Component`: `property` and `properties`.
 Confusing as it is, we work with the first one.)

-Every such property is a string containing a key and a value separated by the equality sign.
+Every such property is a string containing a key and a value separated by `=`.
 There are plenty of predefined property names, e.g. `service.ranking` or `service.pid`.
 You can create custom ones.
 Later we'll see how you can use them.

 <details>
-<summary><em style="color:#aaa; font-weight: bold">You may wonder how all these annotations and properties affect the OSGi framework (click to expand)</em></summary>
+<summary><em style="color:#aaa; font-weight: bold">How exactly these annotations and properties affect the OSGi framework (click to expand)</em></summary>

 Same as with `MANIFEST.MF`, annotations are there just to produce some metadata.
 When the bundle is deployed to an AEM server, they do not matter anymore.
-Instead, the framework considers metadata files that were created while building the project (they were created along with `MANIFEST.MF`).
-For every service, there is an XML file within the `OSGI-INF` folder.
+Instead, the framework considers metadata files that are created alongside `MANIFEST.MF`.
+For every service, there is one XML file created within the `OSGI-INF` folder.

 ![Service definitions](img/service-definitions.png)